Horse Talk with Simon Jackson:

 The JP McManus-owned gelding had three starts over fences as a novice, highlighted by an emphatic victory in a Grade 1 at Fairyhouse in early December, 2016.

 The Fairyhouse win was bookended by second places at Punchestown and then at Leopardstown, where he finished second to Our Duke in a Grade 1 at what proved to be his last start of the campaign before injury intervened.

 “I was delighted with Coney Island at Ascot.
 He has come out of it fit and well, and is ready to go again,” Harty said.

-“He has been entered for the Timico Cheltenham Gold Cup and the Ryanair Chase, and will also have entries in the Irish Gold Cup on February 4 and the Ascot Chase a fortnight later.
+“He has been entered for the Timico Cheltenham Gold Cup and the Ryanair Chase, and will also have entries in the Irish Gold Cup and the Ascot Chase.